sarah157/ubc-latex-transcript/README.md

 ### How it works
 1. A LaTeX transcript is generated using the information from 'Your Grades Summary'.
+   - The course title is found in [`./public/data`](https://github.com/sarah157/ubc-latex-transcript/tree/main/public/data), which was created from [ubc-pair-grade-data](https://github.com/DonneyF/ubc-pair-grade-data/tree/master/tableau-dashboard-v2)
-2. When the 'View Transcript in Overleaf' button is clicked, an HTML form POST request containing your Base64-encoded transcript is sent to the [Overleaf API](https://www.overleaf.com/devs):
+3. When the 'View Transcript in Overleaf' button is clicked, an HTML form POST request containing your Base64-encoded transcript is sent to the [Overleaf API](https://www.overleaf.com/devs):
    ```html
    <form action="https://www.overleaf.com/docs" method="POST" target="_blank">
       <input type="hidden" name="snip_uri[]" value="data:application/x-tex;base64,[your_base64_encoded_transcript]">